flutter/website/src/docs/codelabs/explicit-animations.md

 the margin should change in each frame.
-As the preceding chart makes clear, now that there are 5 frames instead of 2, and since the top margin value will remain somewhere between 0 and 100, each frame will either increase or decrease the ball's top margin value by 25.
+As the preceding chart makes clear, now that there are 5 frames instead of 2, and since the top margin value remains between 0 and 100 throughout the animation, each frame will either increase or decrease the ball's top margin value by 25.